Javad Daraei

 He is known for directing the short films “I Don’t Like Here” (2016) and “Limit” (2017), His short films have screened at several Academy-qualifying festivals, ang his feature debut Metamorphosis in the Slaughterhouse (2021) won multiple awards in the United States and Europe despite being made under highly restricted and clandestine conditions in Iran.

 His work often explores themes of trauma, exile, identity, and survival.
 As he has said: “Before, I used to write to live.
 Now, I write just to survive.”.

 Career

-Daraei, an award-winning underground filmmaker, is a poignant storyteller who captures the stark realities of life in Iran.
-His films give voice to marginalized groups, including LGBTQ and queer individuals, people with disabilities, and women, portraying their struggles with a Kafkaesque intensity.
-The cinematic style of Daraei, particularly in his critically acclaimed work Metamorphosis in the Slaughterhouse, is marked by minimalistic movements and arid shots that focus on solitary figures, evoking a wealth of emotions.
-His commitment to filmmaking extends beyond the screen; he believes in mastering every aspect of the craft while maintaining low production costs.
-Despite the significant challenges he faces, such as arrests and torture by Iranian authorities, and the censorship of his work, Daraei's dedication remains steadfast.
-He often films in abandoned villages, adapting to ever-changing circumstances with resilience.
-His cinematography, characterized by restrained shots punctuated with subtle explosions of color and erratic camera movements, creates a powerful atmosphere of powerlessness and control.
-This not only reflects in his films but also mirrors the Kafkaesque themes of his own life, where each arrest and act of torture becomes a source of profound inspiration for his art.
+Daraei, an award-winning underground filmmaker, is a storyteller who captures his life in Iran.
+His films cover LGBTQ+ and queer individuals, disabled individuals, and women, portraying their struggles with a Kafkaesque intensity, often in abandonded villages..
+The cinematic style of Daraei, particularly in his critically acclaimed work Metamorphosis in the Slaughterhouse, is marked by minimalistic movements and arid shots that focus on solitary figures.
+He prioritizes being frugal yet thorough with his filmmaking.
+Despite being arrested by Iranian authorities and having his work censored, Daraei continues his filmography, with his arrests being a main source of inspiration for his art.